s-lasch/s-lasch.github.io/_posts/kNN/2023-05-09-Introduction-to-kNN.md

 ## **Choosing $k$**

-### **Fixed-Value $k$**
+### Fixed-Value $k$

-*This method involves using **cross-validation** to determine the optimal value of $k$.
-It involves choosing any integer value for $k$ and constructing a [confusion matrix](https://s-lasch.github.io/2023/05/22/Confusion-Matrices.html) of each feature.
-Then, we calculate the [various evaluation metrics](https://s-lasch.github.io/2023/05/22/Classification-Evaluation.html) from our confusion matrix.
-We can apply this process for numerous values of $k$, and the optimal value will have the least amount of false positives and false negatives.*
+This method utilizes **cross-validation** to find the optimal value of $k$.
+By selecting an integer value for $k$, a [confusion matrix](https://s-lasch.github.io/2023/05/22/Confusion-Matrices.html) is constructed for each feature, and [evaluation metrics](https://s-lasch.github.io/2023/05/22/Classification-Evaluation.html) are calculated to determine the number of false positives and negatives, as well as true positives and negatives.
+Iterating this process for different values of $k$ allows us to identify the optimal value.

+By considering multiple values of $k$ and evaluating their corresponding confusion matrices, we can assess the trade-off between other performance metrics.
+The goal is to select a value of $k$ that strikes a balance between capturing sufficient local patterns in the data while avoiding overfitting or underfitting.

-### **Alternative Method**
+### Alternative Method

-*There is another way to implicitly choose a value for $k$.
-This is the method of finding a circle with radius, $r$, which the number of neighbors is determined by counting all data points that exist within that circle.
-Also, the data point should be put in the center of the cirlcle.*
+An alternative method to implicitly select a value for $k$ is by utilizing a circle with a specified radius, $r$.
+In this approach, the number of neighbors is determined by counting all the data points that fall within the circle.
+Additionally, the data point of interest is placed at the center of the circle.

+By employing this technique, we indirectly establish the number of neighbors based on the density of points within the defined radius.
+Intuitively, a larger radius will capture a larger density of points for its neighborhood, while a smaller radius includes less points.
 ## **Voronoi Diagrams**

 A Voronoi Diagram is